jp-ryuji/go-arch-patterns/docs/adding_new_services.md

 # Adding New Services

 This document explains how to add new services to the car rental platform.
+The platform already includes a `Car` service as an example of the complete implementation.
+This guide will show you how to add additional services following the same patterns, using the existing `Car` service implementation as a reference.

 ## Overview

 When adding new services to the platform, you need to follow several steps to ensure proper integration with the existing architecture.
-The process involves creating new Protocol Buffer definitions, implementing gRPC services, and updating the dependency injection container.
+The process involves creating new Protocol Buffer definitions, implementing gRPC-Connect services, and updating the dependency injection container.

+This guide references the existing `Car` service implementation as an example.
+You can follow the same patterns to implement new services.
+The `Car` service is fully implemented and can be found at:

+- Protocol Buffers: `api/proto/car/v1/`
+- Generated code: `api/generated/car/v1/`
+- Domain layer: `internal/domain/entity/car.go`, `internal/domain/repository/car.go`
+- Infrastructure layer: `internal/infrastructure/postgres/ent/schema/car.go`, `internal/infrastructure/postgres/repository/car_repository.go`
+- Application layer: `internal/application/service/car_service.go`
+- Presentation layer: `internal/presentation/connect/car/v1/service.go`

 ## Steps to Add a New Service